Seattle parks department seeking designs for new Green Lake community center and pool

-It was a coincidence that Seattle Parks and Recreation had to close the Green Lake community center’s swimming pool because of mechanical problem Thursday, mere hours after announcing the city will seek bids to design a new center and pool there.
+It was a coincidence that Seattle Parks and Recreation had to close the Green Lake community center’s swimming pool because of a mechanical problem Thursday, mere hours after announcing the city will seek bids to design a new center and pool there.

 The city’s well-used pools require regular maintenance and plumbers repaired the issue quickly, allowing Evans Pool to reopen Friday, a spokeswoman said.
 But in the long term, Parks wants to replace its Green Lake complex entirely.